ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 You can use the touchpad on the side of the headset to recenter the view when you notice misalignment.

-# Installation on Daydream and iPhone
+### On Daydream and iPhone

-I do not have access to a Daydream or iPhone so I did not upload a version for those devices yet.

-Daydream user: You can simply switch a cardboard project over to Daydream inside the Unity project ("BoxyRoomChardboard") under the build settings, XR settings replace Cardboard with Daydream.
-I will upload a version specifically build for Daydream users soon.
+Daydream users: You can simply switch a cardboard project over to Daydream inside the Unity project.
+Use for example the "BoxyRoomChardboard" project and under build settings, XR settings replace Cardboard with Daydream.
+I will upload a version specifically build for Daydream users as soon as I get access to a daydream device and headset to test it.

 iPhone user: You should look at [this project](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md) first for a quick solution.
-You can also activate ARKit tracking with vuforia fusion or use the ARFoundation.
-I will look into ARFoundation maybe I can upload a iPhone version as well in the near future.
+Unfortenatly only Cardboard VR which lacks some critical features like reprojection and low persistency screen mode runs on iphones making iphones not well suited for mobile VR.

 # TODO's and future work:

-<p align="center"> <b>Improve Head Tracking</b> </p>
+### Improve Head Tracking

 The current tracking version you find in this repository suffers from lag, jumps in position, drift from tracking being lost and other inconveniences.
 Fixing these issues seems very doable, and I am currently working on that full time.
 The most promising solution seems to use a filter which detects tracking errors and removes them.
 First tests look very promising so stay tuned for improved versions in the future.
 I don't think we reach the same quality as dual camera setups in extrema situations but I predict a future version could offer almost perfect head tracking when just performing normal head movements.

-<p align="center"> <b>Hand Tracking</b> </p>
+### Hand Tracking

 I am also looking into implementing hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/).
 Unfortunately, the performance requirements are very high.
 I have access to the developer software of Manomotion but not the one from uSenseAR.
 First tests with Manomotion where not so successful but I will follow the development closly.
 Another disadvantage is that the Manomotion software is not free of charge so I can not publish it here but I could upload videos and maybe a paid app in the future.
 Moving marker tracking looks like it could work more reliable and with better performance since the software is more optimized.